MardiantoS/alpaca-mcp-server/README.md

 - `market://quote/{symbol}` - Get latest quote for a symbol
 - `market://bars/{symbol}` - Get historical bars for a symbol (last 7 days)
 - `orders://recent` - Get recent orders (last 7 days)

+Note: Real-time market data features like quotes and historical bars might only be fully accessible with a Live trading account, depending on your Alpaca subscription level.

 ## Available Tools